-Feeling guilty from all that CNY binge-eating and looking to double your efforts to keep to your New Year’s resolution of staying fit?
+Feeling guilty from all that festive binge-eating recently and determined to keep to your New Year’s resolution of staying fit?
 It might seem difficult to stick to, but it’s not impossible.
 There are simple, smart ways to be stay in shape without doing anything extraordinary.
-So, forget all those excuses you were going to come up with three months later and get ready to meet a new you!
 Here are 10 simple things you should weave into your everyday schedule to keep fit and to stick to your fitness resolution:

 We all love escalators, don’t we?
 It’s a 30-second respite from the morning rush hour, where for just that short moment, we can relax comfortably and zone out as the escalators bring us up or down to our destination.
 Sadly, it’s time to tone down that love a bit.
 Climbing stairs is one of the best routine exercises as it burns more calories than jogging (yes!) and it helps tone up muscles.
 Begin by taking the stairs instead of the escalators during your daily commute.
 When you’ve gotten used to it, try taking the stairs in your office instead of the elevators.
 Over time, you’ll be able to see small improvements to your fitness — trust us!

 Yes, it might seem like a harmless stimulant you have each day to lift up your spirits or to keep yourself awake, but having your much-loved coffee from that fancy coffee shop needs to be stopped.
 That’s because chances are your coffee is a dessert in disguise and you might be consuming around 200 to 400 calories each morning (OMG!).
 Have a cup of green tea instead.
 Not only is it sugar-free, it’s packed with antioxidants and boosts the metabolic rate.